2018 NFL season: Conference

+1 2 New Orleans finished ahead of LA Rams based on head-to-head victory, claiming the No. 1 seed.; 1 2 3 Atlanta finished ahead of Washington based on head-to-head victory.
+Atlanta finished ahead of Carolina based on head-to-head sweep.
+Washington finished ahead of Carolina based on head-to-head victory.; 1 2 NY Giants finished ahead of Tampa Bay based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2018 playoffs began on the weekend of January 5–6, 2019, with the Wild Card Playoff round.
 The four winners of those playoff games visited the top two seeds in each conference in the Divisional round games the weekend of January 12–13.
 The winners of those games advanced to the Conference Championship games on January 20.
 (In the event that both Los Angeles teams had advanced to their respective conference championships with both teams as the home team, one of the two games would have been postponed to the evening of January 21.)
 The 2019 Pro Bowl was held at Camping World Stadium in Orlando, Florida on January 27.
 Super Bowl LIII was held on February 3 at Mercedes-Benz Stadium in Atlanta.